Pierre Moulin: Biography

 He recently discovered the participation of the US Samurais in the liberation of Dachau, the first Nazi concentration camp and wrote Dachau, Holocaust and US Samurais.
-For his contribution as member of Visas for life, Organization who search the diplomats who saved the Jews in WWII, he received for the State of Israel, the commemorative medals of Raoul Wallenberg, Sempo Sugihara and Karl Lutz.
+For his contribution as member of Visas for life, Organization who search the diplomats who saved the Jews in WWII, he received for the State of Israel, the commemorative medals of Raoul Wallenberg, Sempo Sugihara and Carl Lutz.
 He was chosen in April 2009 as guest speaker for the Day of Remembrance of the Holocaust by the US Army in Hawaii. he is now upgrading the Go for Broke exhibit in the US Army Museum of Hawaii and was asked to build the Korean, Vietnam and the War on terror exhibits.

 In Hawaii, his second home, he volunteered at the U.S. Army Museum of Hawaii, and wrote the history of Hawaii in a new series.
 Fort DeRussy, U.S. Army Museum of Hawaii was published in May 2008 and Punchbowl, Arlington of the Pacific was printed in March 2010.
 A new masterpiece with the 100th/442nd RCT entire history from Pearl Harbor to the victory in Italy in the first part and the history of the Military Intelligence Service in the Pacific.
 He also discovered proof that the Hawaiian Islands were discovered by an Italian pilot working for the Portuguese before James Cook.

 Pierre was made an Honorary Citizen of many cities in the United States, as Fresno (California), San Antonio (Texas) and Honolulu (Hawaii).
 Honorary member of the Go For Broke Association, the National Japanese American Historical Society, as well as the Military Intelligence Service, he is also proud to be an Honorary Member of K company 100/442nd RCT (the most decorated unit in American history) as well as of the Texas 141st Regiment of the US 36th Division (the famous Fort Alamo Regiment).